Lighting accounts for 7 per cent of a typical household’s energy bill. Cutting your lighting bill is one of the easiest ways to save energy and money.

 There are two main types of energy efficient light bulbs available in the UK.
 Compact Fluorescent Lamps (CFLs) and Light Emitting Diodes (LEDs)

 LEDs are available to fit both types of fittings and are particularly good for replacing spotlights and dimmable lights.
 Though more expensive to buy initially, they are more efficient than CFLs and will save you more money in the long term.
-Replacing a halogen spotlight with an equivalent LED will save you around £4 each year, or £140 over the bulb’s lifetime.
+By replacing all halogen downlighters in your home with LED alternatives, you could save around £40 a year on your electricity bills.

 Turn lights off